IdkDwij/Termithon/README.md

 locate your downloaded release (pyprompt.exe) and copy it to the root of your C drive and make a new profile named PyPrompt, use the following command ```C:\pyprompt.exe``` once you copy it, it should work.

-### Why isn't there an ```.exe``` version?

-What do you mean?
-It's a thing now!

 ### What happened to PyPrompt Development Kit?

-Just get the code from here and use the included pyinstaller and auto py to exe (WILL WORK IN v1.6 BETA 2) to compile your own version!
+Just get the source code from here and use the stable release that includes pyinstaller and auto py to exe (requires python + required modules) to compile your own version!

 ## Features: